dell/thinos-electron/docs/api/web-contents.md

 Returns `String` - the type of the webContent.
 Can be `backgroundPage`, `window`, `browserView`, `remote`, `webview` or `offscreen`.

+#### `contents.setImageAnimationPolicy(policy)`

+* `policy` String - Can be `animate`, `animateOnce` or `noAnimation`.

+Sets the image animation policy for this webContents.
+The policy only affects _new_ images, existing images that are currently being animated are unaffected.
+This is a known limitation in Chromium, you can force image animation to be recalculated with `img.src = img.src` which will result in no network traffic but will update the animation policy.

 ### Instance Properties

 #### `contents.audioMuted`